Peloton recalls treadmills after child's death and others' reported injuries

 Published

-Company has received 72 reports of adult users, kids, pets and various objects being pulled under back of products.Full Article
+The company has received 72 reports of adult users, kids, pets and various objects being pulled under the back of its treadmills.Full Article

 Published

-Company has received 72 reports of adult users, kids, pets and various objects being pulled under back of products.Full Article
+The company has received 72 reports of adult users, kids, pets and various objects being pulled under the back of its treadmills.Full Article

+If you have one, Peloton will be refunding your purchase.
+Read more: https://cbsloc.al/2RvPuVv

 Peloton is recalling its treadmills following a series of incidents, including one death.
 Veuer’s Maria Mercedes Galuppo has the..